wbthomason/packer.nvim/README.md

 - `packer.clean()`: Remove any disabled or no longer managed plugins
 - `packer.sync(plugins)`: Perform a `clean` followed by an `update`
 - `packer.compile(path)`: Compile lazy-loader code and save to `path`.
+- `packer.snapshot(snapshot_name, ...)`: Creates a snapshot file that will live under `config.snapshot_path/<snapshot_name>`.
+If `snapshot_name` is an absolute path, then that will be the location where the snapshot will be taken.
+Optionally, a list of plugins name can be provided to selectively choose the plugins to snapshot.
+- `packer.rollback(snapshot_name, ...)`: Rollback plugins status a snapshot file that will live under `config.snapshot_path/<snapshot_name>`.
+If `snapshot_name` is an absolute path, then that will be the location where the snapshot will be taken.
+Optionally, a list of plugins name can be provided to selectively choose which plugins to revert.
+- `packer.delete(snapshot_name)`: Deletes a snapshot file under `config.snapshot_path/<snapshot_name>`.
+If `snapshot_name` is an absolute path, then that will be the location where the snapshot will be deleted.

 ### Extending `packer`
 You can add custom key handlers to `packer` by calling `packer.set_handler(name, func)` where `name`